When you retire, your income and where it comes from will probably change. This means that the tax you pay and how you pay it might change too.

 The state pension age for women increased from 60 to 65, over the period 6 May 2010 to 6 November 2018.
 This affects women born between 6 April 1950 and 5 December 1953.

-The state pension age for both men and women born after 5 December 1953 will then gradually increase from 65 to 68.
+The state pension age for both men and women born after 5 December 1953 is gradually increasing from 65 to 68.

 To work out your state pension age, you can use the state pension calculator on the GOV.UK website.